Iva May Abbey

 Married, at the home of the bride's parents, Mr. and Mrs. Wm.
 Abbey, in the city of Dodgeville, March 29, 1899, by Rev. Wm.
 Atkinson, Mr. Cyrus L. Mayfield, of Richland Center, and Miss Iva May Abbey.

-The 1900 U. S. Census taken on June 12, 1900, shows Cyrus L. Mayfield (age 22) born August 1877 in Wisconsin to Wisconsin-born parents is a day laborer owing his home and living in Orion Twp., Richland Co., WI.
-He has been married for one year to Iva May Mayfield (age 22) born March 1878 in Kansas to Kansas and Wisconsin-born parents.
-Her one child is living: Melva Mayfield (age 3/12) born February 1900 in Wisconsin to Wisconsin and Kansas-born parents.
+The 1900 U. S. Census taken on June 12, 1900, shows Cyrus L. Mayfield (age 22) born August, 1877, in Wisconsin to Wisconsin-born parents, is a married Day Laborer, and who owns his house, and is living in the Town of Orion, Richland Co., WI.
+Living with him are: his wife of one year, Iva May Mayfield (age 22) born March, 1878, in Kansas to Kansas and Wisconsin-born parents, with the only child born to her still alive; and his daughter, Melva Mayfield (age 3/12) born February, 1900, in Wisconsin to Wisconsin and Kansas-born parents.
 Elijah Mayfield and family (Cyrus' parents) live on the adjacent farm.
 Salome (Blake) Pugh and family also lived nearby.

 This is Phoebe Elizabeth (Searle) Abbey, early January, 1902, and not Iva May "Ivy" (Abbey) Mayfield, which was the name written on the reverse side.
 Ennor's Electric Tassergraph Railway Studio, Stevens Point, Portage Co., WI.
 John A. Ennor operated this studio from 1891 to 1905.
 Thanks to the Trace family for making this image available.